© copyright 2010-2017 by Diana K. Perkins

 Diana's Pool: History of Windham County (Bayles, 1889)

-Summer Ice: Historic Sketch of Coventry Connectcut (Peterson, 1912), Town of
+Summer Ice: Historic Sketch of Coventry Connectcut (Peterson, 1912)

 The Run of the Mill (Dunwell)

 The Lives They Left Behind (Penney & Stastny)